 I sent Fawaz off to collect some muchneeded blood from the laboratory.
 Two minutes later, he returned with a cool box containing two bags of dark red blood.
 He panted, "Boss, the blood is here.
-The lab says that they can get more blood ready soon - they just have to bleed the relatives."
-I thanked him and smiled bitterly.
+The lab says that they can get more blood ready soon - they just have to bleed the relatives.'
+I thanked him smiled bitterly.

-At home, if I wanted blood, a porter would
+In the NHS, it wanted blood, a porter

-just get some from the blood bank.
-And in an emergency, we would call the hospital switchboard and the crash team of doctors and senior nurses would be 'fast-bleeped' and be on site within minutes.
+would just get some from the blood bank.
+And in an emergency, we would call the hospital switchboard and the crash team of doctors and senior nurses would be 'fastbleeped' and be on site within minutes.